anushka318/ECE143_project/README.md

 **12. How do health and academic factors correlate with mental health issues among studnets?**

 **13. What is the relative importance of features to see how they contribute to anxiety levels?**

+# Conclusion and Suggestions:

+### **Conclusion**
+The analysis highlights that student anxiety is influenced by multiple factors, including academic performance, social support, environmental conditions, and personal habits.
+Key findings show that **higher anxiety levels correlate with lower life satisfaction**, and factors such as **sleep quality, teacher-student relationships, and future career concerns** play a critical role in determining stress levels.
+Additionally, **noisy environments, lack of safety, and unmet basic needs** significantly contribute to increased anxiety among students.

+### **Suggestions to Reduce Stress and Anxiety Among Students**
+ 1. Improve Academic Support Systems
+2. Enhance Mental Health Resources
+3. Address Environmental and Lifestyle Factors
+4. Promote Healthy Social Habits
+5. Manage Academic and Career Pressures